4.03 Role of the Adviser

 - Attend as many FBLA workshops/conferences as possible.
 This would include the Regional Leadership Workshop (RLW), Regional Leadership Conference (RLC), State Leadership Workshop (SLW), State Leadership Conference (SLC), National Fall Leadership Conference(NFLC), and National Leadership Conference (NLC).

-- Encourage capable members to seek local, regional, state, and/or national office.
+- Encourage capable members to seek local, regional, state, and/or national office and support those elected to serve in those in those roles.

 - Encourage businesslike actions and dress while participating in activities sponsored by the organization.